cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-3-extending-enterprise-model.md

   as he is updating the model, and thus wants the model he downloaded to be in the Last sheets.

 After clicking `Save` and `Save Workflow`, Svein Harald runs the workflow by clicking `Start Workflow`.
-The workflow will execute and SveinHarald can download the exported model by clicking `exported_rules_information_architect.xlsx`.
+The workflow will execute and Svein Harald can download the exported model by clicking `exported_rules_information_architect.xlsx`.
 Note that `rules` is the **NEAT** representation of a data model.

 The downloaded spreadsheet contains six sheets: